mortigenus/mortigenus.github.io/cv.md

 _Project: FrontStage_\\
 MediaStage - carrier-class solution for implementing interactive television projects at any access networks and for all types of subscriber devices.
-FrontStage part of the project is a set of client applications for different platforms, that provide unified experience and convenient access to interactive video services.
+FrontStage part of the project is a set of client applications for different platforms, that provide a unified experience and convenient access to interactive video services.
 I was working on iOS and tvOS apps for this project, which is highly customisable and can be easily tailored for different customers.
 It has lots of custom UI elements, which were quite a challenge to implement.
 I learned a lot about HLS and iOS player frameworks, worked with In-App Purchases, developed architecture for rather complex business logic, non-standard navigation and model layer, that needs to be updated from Push Notifications and/or WebSockets.